 What are the program goals and objectives?

-Designed for CSUN faculty who want to go beyond just the basics of teaching remotely and move forward using quality standards to design effective, engaging and efficient online courses.
-Using a combination of self-paced learning and synchronous meetings faculty will be able to pace their learning in a flexible program that focuses on how to apply the CSU Quality Learning and Teaching framework in designing online, hybrid, hyflex or technology-enhanced face- to-face courses that include a significant amount of asynchronous online components.
+Designed for CSUN faculty who want to go beyond just the basics of teaching with technology and move forward using quality standards to design effective, engaging and efficient eLearning courses.
+Using a combination of self-paced learning and synchronous meetings faculty will be able to pace their learning in a flexible program that focuses on how to apply the CSU Quality Learning and Teaching (QLT) framework in designing online, hybrid, hyflex or technology-enhanced face- to-face courses that include a significant amount of asynchronous online components.

 - Describe the Quality Learning and Teaching (QLT) framework

 - Identify areas where you need to update your course materials to align with QLT items

 - Apply strategies from QLT in the (re)design of your course